webplatform/docs/mobile_web/PhoneGap/index.md

 {{Summary_Section|PhoneGap is an application framework that enables you to build natively installed applications using HTML and JavaScript.
 The easiest way to think of PhoneGap is a web view container that is 100% width and 100% height, with a JavaScript programming interface that allows you to access operating system features.}}
 {{Concept_Page
 |Content=== Introduction ==
-PhoneGap is a distribution of Apache Cordova, an open source project incubated in the Apache Software Foundation driven by a vibrant community.
+PhoneGap is a distribution of Apache Cordova, a top level open source project of the Apache Software Foundation driven by a vibrant community.
 The purpose of this page is to share some basic information about PhoneGap like how it works, how to extend it, how it's born, etc.

 == How it works ==